stevehalliwell/ulox-work/README.md

 ## Pending
 - Add Unity specific hooks and functions.
 - Add Performance tests.
+- Add/port tests from (craftinginterpreters)[https://github.com/munificent/craftinginterpreters/tree/master/test]
+- Add Testing and Asserting library to lox.

 ## Differences
 - null instead of nil.
 - [Class Sugar](#class-sugar).
 - An Instance is an Environment.
+- print is no longer a statement.
+It's now a function in the LoxCoreLibrary.

 ## Class Sugar
 The added keywords in class declarations minimise the amount of plumbing required to do basic things.